 The Destino publishing backlist is constructed around such prestigious collections as Áncora y Delfín, whose catalogue contains titles by the most important Spanish and foreign writers, prominently including Nobel Literature Prize winner Camilo José Cela.
 The Imago Mundi collection features essays on subjects that range from the arts to philosophy, from literary theories to the analysis of power and also including scientific and historical topics.
 Among others, it has published the reflections of science communicator Eduardo Punset and of social role-model and author of ¡Indignaos!, Stéphane Hessel.

 Every year since 1944, Destino has organised the Nadal Prize, the oldest and most prestigious literary accolade awarded to novels written in Spanish.
 Among the prize-winning works are essential novels of Spanish literature such as Nada, by Carmen Laforet, which won the prize in its first year.
-Faithful to its commitment to new talents, in 2010 Ediciones Destino created the Francisco Casavella Novel Prize, to promote new voices in Spanish narrative.

 Since 1980 Destino has also organised the Apel·les Mestres prize for children’s and young people’s literature, which provides recognition for creative work in the world of illustrated books in Spain.